 There are two important keys to making good mashed potatoes.
-One, you want to make sure the cooked potatoes are as dry as possible before you mash them.
-And two, make sure you don't overwhip the potatoes, or they will turn out gluey.
+One, make sure the cooked potatoes are as dry as possible before you mash them.
+Two, don't overwhip the potatoes or they will turn out gluey.

-So while there are an infinite number of variations, the basic technique described below will help you make great mashed potatoes every time.
-But first, let's talk about what kind of potatoes to use.
+While there is an infinite number of variations, this basic technique will help you make great mashed potatoes every time.
+It all starts with what kind of potatoes to use.

 Choose the Right Potatoes

 The best potatoes to use for making mashed potatoes are high-starch potatoes like Russet potatoes or medium-starch potatoes like Yukon Golds.
-These kinds of potatoes have the lowest moisture content, which is good because, as we mentioned before, we want the potatoes to be as dry as possible.
+These kinds of potatoes have the lowest moisture content, which is good because you want the potatoes to be as dry as possible.

-So don't use red potatoes, white potatoes or any other kind of waxy potatoes for making mashed potatoes.
-Figure one good-sized potato per person.
-The steps that follow assume we are cooking four pounds of potatoes.
+Don't use red potatoes, white potatoes, or any other kind of waxy potatoes for making mashed potatoes.
+Plan on one good-sized potato per person.
+The steps that follow assume you are cooking four pounds of potatoes.

 How to Make Mashed Potatoes:

 - Scrub and peel the potatoes, then cut them into quarters.
 Cutting the potatoes into uniform-sized pieces means they will cook evenly.